 Without prejudice to its ongoing responsibilities under these Rules, the AIFM may, in terms of the Implementing Procedures issued pursuant to the Prevention of Money Laundering and Fund of Terrorism Regulations [S.L.
 373.01] delegate the money laundering reporting function of the NAIF to either one of the following:

+the administrator of the NAIF, provided that such administrator is a Recognised Fund Administrator in terms of Article 9A of the Act or is authorised in an EU Member State, or in a reputable jurisdiction:

+an officer of the NAIF who is resident in Malta and has sufficient seniority and command in accordance with the Implementing Procedures referred to above; or

-the administrator of the NAIF,:
+the money laundering reporting officer of the AIFM itself.

-.

-The outsourcing of the money laundering reporting function shall be made by means of a written agreement entered into between the AIFM, the NAIF and the fund administrator.
+The outsourcing of the money laundering reporting function shall be made by means of a written agreement entered into between the AIFM, the NAIF and the fund administrator (as applicable).

 Where the fund administrator is entrusted with the money laundering reporting function, it shall be responsible to carry out the reporting obligations of the NAIF.